 Resting isn’t lazy.

 All that ‘doing nothing time’ during the day is a part of their brains growing complex neuropathways and overwriting older, simpler ones.
-They’re getting all new hardware AND software in there and it takes energy they don’t expend in other ways.
+They’re getting all new hardware AND software in there and it takes energy you don’t see them expend in other ways.

-The problem starts when your teen is staying up all night because their brains release critical hormones between 2am and 5am, necessary for growth, metabolic regulation, academic performance and staving off depression and aggression.
+The problem starts when your teen is staying up all night because their brains release critical hormones between 2am and 5am that are necessary for growth, metabolic regulation, academic performance, better focus, and staving off depression and aggression.

 I’ve tried talking to my teen about their sleep and they don’t care.